-Rates of Gang-related killings: Five Cities 1972-1974
+Rates of Gang-related killings: Five Cities

 City Three year Totals Rate 1

 Philadelphia 126 7.4

 Los Angeles 141 6.0

 Chicago 102 3.5

 New York 128 2.1

 San Francisco 28 0.6

 Five Cities 525 3.9

+the control of the co

-1Per 10,000 Males 10-19, U.S. Census 1970.
+1. Per 10,000 Males 10-19, U.S. Census 1970.

-How do the five cities rank on the basis of population-adjusted rates?
 Table XVI suggests that Philadelphia gangs are the most lethal, with approximately one in every thousand male youths being victimized by gang killings every three years.
-Los Angeles is next, with a rate of six per 10,000 for the three year period, and San Francisco the lowest, with a rate of six per 100,000.
+Los Angeles is next, with a rate of 6 per 10,000 for the three year period, and San Francisco the lowest, with a rate of 6 per 100,000.
 For the five cities, about four youth per 10,000 males age 10 to 19 were killed by gang violence during the three year period.

 Do these gang-related killings represent any significant proportion of the total number of juvenile homicides in the gang-problem cities?
-Table XVII shows wide variation from city to city in the proportion of gang-related killings to juvenile homicides-with San Francisco figures suggesting that estimated numbers of gang killings are equivalent to almost three-quarters of all juvenile homicides, in contrast to a figure of about one in 10 for Chicago.
-In Los Angeles equivalent figures are four in 10, and in Philadelphia three.
+Table XVII shows wide variation from city to city in the proportion of gang-related killings to juvenile homicides-with San Francisco figures suggesting that estimated numbers of gang killings are equivalent to almost three-quarters of all juvenile homicides, in contrast to a figure of about one in ten for Chicago.
+In Los Angeles equivalent figures are four in ten, and in Philadelphia three.
 Figures for the five cities of Table XV suggest that gang related killings are equivalent to about one in four of all juvenile homicides-a substantial proportion.